iustin/photo-backlog-exporter/README.md

   ages, relative to the current time);
 - and an overall histogram with pending file ages will be exported;

+### Error types

+The program currently exports counters for four different error classes:

+- scan errors: some directories cannot be scanned due to permissions;
+- ownership errors: known file type user or group doesn't match the passed owner/group;
+- permission errors: known file type or directory permissions doesn't match the configured ones;
+- unknown errors: file extension is of unknown type; this is in order to make sure that all files are either categorized or ignored;

+Suggestions for more (or less) checks are welcome.

 ## Motivation

 I always lag behind photo processing.
 When I do process, I like to see